 When maintenance is performed on the pipe network or sample points it is recommended that you temporarily set the detector to Standby in order to turn off the aspirator.
-Setting the VEU-A00 to Standby mode deactivates the aspirator and stops all detection of alarms (but not detection and signaling of faults).
-Standby mode is signaled on relay #1 by default.
+Setting the VES-A00-P to Standby mode deactivates the aspirator and stops all detection of alarms (but not detection and signaling of faults).
+Standby mode is signaled on relay #1 and relay #3 by default.
 Other relays may also be configured to signal standby mode.
-Refer to sections 4.3.6 and 5.5.10 for further information.
-For example, standby mode may be also signaled as an additional condition on the Fault Relay (Relay #3).
+Refer to sections 4.3.6 and 5.5.12 for further information.

 To set the detector to Standby mode using Xtralis VSC, select Go to Standby from the Device menu.
 The Disabled LED will blink and the aspirator will turn off.
-If configured the buzzer will beep once per minute if the Standby beep checkbox on the Relay configuration screen (section 5.5.10) is ticked.
+If configured the buzzer will beep once per minute if the Standby beep checkbox on the Relay configuration screen (section 5.5.12) is ticked.